 Periactin is an antihistamine, which is a drug used to relieve allergy symptoms.
-A periactin overdose occurs when someone takes too much of this drug.
+Periactin overdose occurs when someone intentionally or accidentally takes too much of this drug.

 The generic drug name for Periactin is cyproheptadine hydrochloride.
 This medicine may also be sold under the following brand names:

 This list may not be all-inclusive.

 Before Calling Emergency

 The following information is helpful for emergency assistance: